It’s Tax Day, and it’s my birthday … but maybe the real question this week is “Where in the world is Tim Sykes?”

 Due to travel, there were no significant trades this week.
 I did dip buy Perkins Oil & Gas Inc (CVEM: OOIL), but it was a mistake.
 I should have shorted like some of my students, who properly executed the trade while I was left cutting my losses.

 The crazy thing about my two OOIL trades is they were almost like revenge trades.
 I felt guilty because I’d missed two good morning dips on this stock.
-And even though I recognize the pattern for short selling — it’s straight out of and video lessons — I’ve not been shorting the last couple of years.
+And even though I recognize the pattern for short selling — it’s straight out of my DVDs and video lessons — I’ve not been shorting the last couple of years.

 I’ve been so focused on dip-buys that I missed the big picture.
 When you get too comfortable with one pattern, it’s very difficult to adapt.
 It’s difficult thinking outside the box.
 Sometimes as a trader you lock yourself in a box.